Why We Make Specialty Duramax Tools

 Pressure Regulator Service Tool

 Why You Need It: Anyone that has replaced the front struts on a vehicle knows that unless you are Hercules, you will need a spring compressor when installing the strut mounts.
-When replacing the pressure regulator spring on an Allison transmission, it needs to be compressed in order to reinsert the pin that holds it in place.
+When servicing the pressure regulator spring on an Allison transmission, it needs to be compressed in order to reinsert the pin that holds it in place.

 Since we work on them too, we know that removing and installing the spring can be a hassle.
 However, with some ingenuity, we created a simple tool that makes it a breeze.
-If you need to replace the pressure regulator spring, you can trust us when we say this will be the best $17.95 you have ever spent.
+If you need to replace the pressure regulator spring, you can trust us when we say this will be the best money you have ever spent.

 How To Use It: